mpv-player/mpv/DOCS/contribute.md

   this limit if there's a strong case that not breaking the line will increase readability.
 Going over 85 columns might provoke endless discussions about whether such a limit is needed or not, so avoid it.
-- If the body of an if/for/while statement has more than 1 physical lines, then always add braces, even if they're technically redundant.
+- If the body of an if/for/while statement has more than 1 physical line, then always add braces, even if they're technically redundant.

   Bad: